federicobrogi/dino/README.md

 - Regression Discontinuity Design
 - Interrupted Time Series Analysis

-Not all methods have been already implemented.
+Not all methods have been already implemented. <br>
 Now available only default datasets.
 Next version will let the user to upload external datasets.
 An upcoming release will include enhanced visualizations thanks to Shiny Fluent components.